cosmic-pi-deprecated/cosmicpi-rpi_V1.5/README.md

 The central point is a SQLite database into which data is stored, as well as read from.
 More instructions will follow when the software has reached the state of the V2 mock-up software.

-#### If you encounter any problems
+#### If you encounter any problems, please follow these steps:
-1. Consult the manual if available to you
+1. Consult the manual, if available to you
 2. Consult the [CosmicPi blog](http://cosmicpi.org/posts) (maybe the issue is very common and we have posted a solution for you)
 3. Submit an issue here on github via the *Issues* tab, make sure to include the following:
    * What you are expecting to get from the detector/software
    * What you are currently getting from the detector/software
    * The version of the software that you are running
    * Any log output available to you (the more the better)
    * Any and all clues that you have on what might be going wrong

 ## Current features
 *   All that is checked off in the next section